 Scan2CAD is raster and vector conversion software designed specifically for CAD & CAM.
-We have spent the last 20 years focussed purely on improving the conversion performance, saving time and money for the world’s design, manufacturing and AEC companies.
+We have spent the last 20 years focused purely on improving the conversion performance, saving time and money for the world’s design, manufacturing, and AEC companies.

 If you need to convert an image to AutoCAD format you will most likely find that Scan2CAD will offer the best performance in almost any circumstance.

-Unlike Raster Design, Scan2CAD is a standalone application which doesn’t need to be ran as a plugin to other CAD software.
+Unlike Raster Design, Scan2CAD is a standalone application that doesn’t need to be run as a plugin to other CAD software.
 Scan2CAD offers OCR and object recognition which means you will convert image entities (including text) to the correct vector CAD data.

 Why do some converters create poor quality results?